 The road to the summit is simply terrifying.
 The surface is gravel and very steep.
 It’s a narrow road full of hairpin bends.
 You gain height at every step turn, more wilderness is added by mud, gravels, and water streams.

 Drivers must remain cautious as the pass has been known to claim the lives of careless drivers.
 At many points, the track is so narrow, that only one vehicle can go, and in case of a vehicle coming from the opposite side, then one has to stop at a widened patch so other can go first making it one of the most dangerous roads.

 The track is open from July to September only.
 The road to the summit was built by the Pakistan Army during the Kargil War in 1998 and was under the use of Pak Army during the war.
 Now, this pass and top are used as a tourist spot.

 It’s a 4×4 track.
 Drive with care as this is a mountain road with dangerous drop-offs.
 The top offers marvelous views of Kargil Mountains and Kashmir on one side, and Naran Valley on the other side.

 Shounter Pass is a high mountain pass at an elevation of 4,420m (14,501ft) above the sea level, in Neelum Valley, Azad Kashmir.

-The pass is accessible only few months of the year due to heavy snow and harsh weather.
+The pass is accessible only a few months of the year due to heavy snow and harsh weather.

 To drive this trail, you must have supreme confidence in your vehicle and your driving skills.
 It can be accessed through a jeep track from Kel which only gets opened for a few months of the year.
-The valley possesses scenic beauty, panoramic views, towering hills on both sides of the noisy Neelam river, lush green forests, enchanting streams and attractive surroundings.
+The valley possesses scenic beauty, panoramic views, towering hills on both sides of the noisy Neelam river, lush green forests, enchanting streams, and attractive surroundings.

 Gilgit Skardu Road